-A new study shows that walking every day can help people with arthritic knees maintain their mobility.
-About 27 million American adults have osteoarthritis of the knee, and the pain that causes can make it hard to climb stairs or move around.
+A study shows that walking every day can help people with arthritic knees maintain their mobility.
+About 27 million American adults have osteoarthritis of the knee, and the pain that accompanies arthritic joints can make it hard to climb stairs or move around.
 About 80 percent of those with osteoarthritis have functional limitations.

 For those whose knee pain is already affecting their activity, we offer non-drug approaches to easing discomfort so you can keep moving in our Guide to Alternatives for Arthritis.